bichanna/slap/benchmarks/README.md

+I don't really care about speed, but people seem to like benchmarks, so here they are.

-As of March 2022, SLAP is approximately 7-8x slower than Python 3.9 (that's pretty fast for a tree-walker).
+As of March 2022, SLAP is approximately 7-8x slower than Python 3.9.
+That's decently fast for a tree-walker.

 Commands used:
 ```